Skip to main content

 command object[]

-Here is an example configuration for transcription of dictated audio in English, with interim results, spoken punctuation and automatic punctuation enabled, and example commands defined.
+Here is an example configuration for transcription of dictated audio in English with spoken punctuation enabled, two commands defined, and (default) formatting options defined:

 {